 - Work was also started in cemetery G and cemetery K which contained mostly Middle Kingdom remains.

-- Cemeteries O, Q, W, X, Y and Z are also areas on the North cemetery that were worked on in this season
+- Cemeteries O, Q, W, X, Y and Z are also areas in the North cemetery that were worked on in this season.

 - Cemetery T and cemetery R were explored in the Middle (South) cemetery.